wombathead/wombathead.github.io/misc.md

 ---
-layout: page
+layout: default
-title: misc.
+title: Misc.
-permalink: /misc/
+navOrder: 4
 ---

 Here are some links.
 They are mostly for me to keep track of but I can't stop